emaloney/CleanroomLogger/README.md

 In this example, both the [`XcodeLogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/XcodeLogConfiguration.html) and the [`RotatingLogFileConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/RotatingLogFileConfiguration.html) will be consulted as each logging call occurs.
 Because the `XcodeLogConfiguration` is declared with `debugMode: true`, it will operate in `synchronousMode` while `rotatingConf` will operate asynchronously.

-Further, the `XcodeLogConfiguration` will result in messages being logged via the Unified Logging System (if available) and/or the running process's `stdout` and `stderr` streams.
+Further, the `XcodeLogConfiguration` will result in messages being logged via the Unified Logging System (if available) and/or the running process’s `stdout` and `stderr` streams.
 The `RotatingLogFileConfiguration`, on the other hand, results in messages being written to a file.

 Finally, each configuration results in a different message format being used.